List of tribunals in the United Kingdom: Scottish Charities Appeal Panel

 The Scottish Charities Appeal Panel hears appeals against decisions of the Office of the Scottish Charity Regulator.

 Solicitors Disciplinary Tribunal

 The Solicitors Disciplinary Tribunal adjudicates upon alleged breaches, by solicitors, of rules or their code of professional conduct.
 Cases are prosecuted by the Solicitors Regulation Authority.

-Welsh Language Tribunal

-The Welsh Language Tribunal's function is to deal with appeals against decisions by the Welsh Language Commissioner in relation to Welsh Language Standards.

 Tribunals which have never sat

 Antarctic Act Tribunal

 The Antarctic Act Tribunal would consider any appeal against the Secretary of State in cases where permits for a British expedition to enter or remain in Antarctica, granted under the Antarctic Act 1994, have been revoked or suspended.

 Chemical Weapons Licensing Appeal Tribunal

 The Chemical Weapons Licensing Appeal Tribunal would consider any appeal against the Secretary of State where a licence to produce, use or have possession of toxic chemicals or precursors under the Chemicals Weapons Act 1996 has been refused, revoked or varied.

 Conveyancing appeal tribunals

-Conveyancing appeal tribunals hear appeals against decisions of the Authorised Conveyancing Practitioners Board, set up to regulate the conveyancing industry.
+Conveyancing appeal tribunals would have heard appeals against decisions of the Authorised Conveyancing Practitioners Board, set up to regulate the conveyancing industry.
 However the board was never formally established, and the tribunal has therefore never sat.